-Leading with vulnerability: Why is vulnerability important in leadership?When we imagine a leader, we typically think of a strong figure.
+Leading With Vulnerability: How Smart Managers Become Humane TeammatesWhen we imagine a leader, we typically think of a strong figure.
 Weakness is not among the traits we assign to them.
 They are always stoic, professional, and visibly unperturbed in the ideal scenario.
 However, in this imagery, we have failed to realize one thing – leaders are human too!
 And every human has their high and low points.
 At times, they will be weak and vulnerable.
 In contrast to this traditional conception of a leader, new-age managers and leaders bring vulnerability to the workplace.
 The leading with vulnerability is often understated.
 Today, we’ll talk about one of the most important traits for leaders and managers: vulnerability.
 Why is vulnerability so critical?
 And how can you effectively express it to your team?
 Let’s take a look!

 - Leading with vulnerability: what does it mean?